The Internet and technological advances in telecommunications link trade partners across the globe.

 Established on 26 March 1991 with the Treaty of Assunción.

 Full members include Argentina, Brazil, Paraguay, Uruguay, and Venezuela.
-Associate
+Boliivia is

-members include Bolivia, Chile, Colombia, Ecuador, and Peru.
-Associate members have
+Colombia, Ecuador, Guyana, Peru, and Suriname.
+Associate members have access to

 For a map of the region, click here.